THE SUNDERLAND SITE - PAGE 095

 An iron steamship.
 Per 1 (Board of Trade inquiry into 1875 wreck, ex 'Accounts and Papers', published 1876, a 'Google' book), 2 (Miramar, link, you now must be registered to access).
 Built for 'Collings & Co.', of London.
 62.7 metres long, perpendicular to perpendicular, 205 ft.
 6 in.
 On Jun.
 15, 1875, Susan, a vessel owned by 'Henry Collings and others, Captain Masters in command, & a crew of 21 all told, left Oran, Algeria, for Dunkirk, France, with a cargo of 'mineral' & wool.
 Approaching the straits of Gibraltar, the vessel safely passed Ceuta (a tiny Spanish city & territory, claimed by Morocco) early on Jun.
 17, 1875.
 At 11:00 a.m. that morning, the vessel struck a small submerged rock, 800 yards from the shore, initially believed to be 'Benzus Shoal'.
 It became apparent that vessel had been badly damaged & any hope of saving her was abandoned.
 The crew took to the boats & safely landed at Ceuta.
 The vessel was attended to by HMS Coquette from Gibraltar & a tug boat, to no avail.
 It was proven that the vessel did not hit 'Benzus Shoal' but rather hit a nearby & almost parallel rock that was not recorded on the Admiralty or Spanish charts & accordingly not recorded on the chart carried by Susan.
 The certificate of competency was returned to Captain Masters.
 Miramar describe the wreck location as being '1.5nm ExS half S Cape Leona, W Ceuta'.
 Can you add anything?

 An iron 3-masted clipper.
 Per 1 (Ballochmyle, last date ref.
 1896), 2 (brief ref.), 3 (image), 4 & 5 (1874, 502 passengers), 6 (ref.), 7 (Miramar, link, you now must be registered to access).
-245 ft. (about 80 metres) long, signal letters MLRT.
+245 ft. (about 80 metres) long, signal letters MLRT later HBKL, crew of 19.
 The webmaster has a number of editions of Lloyd's Registers, thru 1889/90, ex Google Books, available to him (see left).
 Engaged in New Zealand trade, under charter to New Zealand Shipping Company.
 An immigrant ship.
-Built for McKellar & McKellar & Co., of Greenock, Scotland.
+Built for McKeelar & McKeelar & Co., of Greenock, Scotland.
 Have read that Ballochmyle was the first vessel to berth at Gladstone Pier, Lyttelton, Canterbury, New Zealand ('NZ').
 Carried 502 passengers on a London to Lyttelton voyage, under the command of Captain Lunden, that commenced Feb.
 25, 1874 & arrived at Lyttelton on Jun.
 1, 1874.
 When leaving Lyttelton, Ballochmyle was towed out to sea by Beautiful Star, a steamer.
 The tow line unfortunately parted & kicked back viciously, its end striking Captain Hart of Beautiful Star.
 Both his legs were broken & one was immediately amputated.
 The Captain was carried on to Dunedin, where the steamer was bound, but he died before reaching port.
 That seems, however, to be the only passenger voyage to NZ?
-The vessel was sold, in 1876, to R. Cuthbert & Co. ('Cathcart'), also of Greenock.
+The vessel was sold, in 1876, to R. Cuthbert & Co. ('Cuthbert'), also of Greenock.
 The vessel was sold again, in 1880 or 1881, to D. Bruce & Co, of Dundee, Scotland, which ref. shows in the 1882/83 edition of Lloyd's, at left.
-The vessel then reverted to Cathcart ownership & then back to D. Bruce & Co.
+The vessel then reverted to Cuthbert ownership & then back to D. Bruce & Co.
 It would seem that they were likely related?
 In 1894 or 1895 the vessel was sold/transferred to Dundee Clipper Line Ltd., (David Bruce the owner), also of Dundee.
 Best passage was, I also read, Sharpness to Melbourne, Australia, in 77 days.
-Year?
-The vessel was sold, in 1897, to B. Hansen of Norway, & renamed Hebe.
-And sold in 1901 to F. G. Leva, of Austria, & renamed Alba.
-Converted to a hulk in 1908.
-Much of the above data was from a long expired e-Bay item.
+The year?
+The vessel was sold, in 1897, to B. Hansen of Stavanger, Norway, & renamed Hebe.
+It would seem, as György Ákos draws to my attention, that W. G. London was the vessel's captain for a quite amazing number of years.
+The vessel was sold in 1901 to F. (Francesco) G. Leva ('Leva'), of Austria, & renamed Alba.
+György Ákos of Budapest advises (thanks George!) that Leva, who lived in Lussingrande (Mali Losinj on the island of Lussino/Losinj, today Croatia) was the managing owner of Alba, which had 57 owners, all Austrian citizens, & was based at Trieste.
+Felice B. Cosulich became the vessel's master.
+Alba was converted to a hulk in 1908.
+The last image at left was published in 'Amerre szél visz, s hullám utat ád', a 1907 book, written in Hungarian by György Ákos & József Horváth - re Hungarian seamen in the era of sailing ships.
+A portion of the above data was also from a long expired e-Bay item.
 Can you add anything?
 Your contribution would be most welcome.

 1572 (or 1499 or 1558) tons